Wilberforce Monument: Relocation and later history

 In the 1930s, the dock near the monument closed and new traffic plans for the area were drafted.
 The monument was viewed as a traffic hazard for the area between Whitefriargate and Queen Victoria Square, and arrangements were made to relocate the monument.
 A new location was selected for the eastern end of Queen's Gardens.
 In early 1935, Hull City Council voted to approve an offer from Councillor Robert Greenwood Tarran to move the monument using his construction company, Tarran Industries Ltd, with the total cost of the move estimated at £1,500.
 Work started in April and lasted for four months.
 At the new location, a time capsule was prepared that included articles from the Hull Times and Hull Daily Mail, a detailed explanation of how and why the monument was moved (including photographs and maps of the two locations), several coins (including a Jubilee Crown), a Wilberforce House Medal and papers relating to the history of Tarran Industries.
 During the move, tourists could pay to climb the scaffolding at both locations as an observation deck, with the money raised going to a local charity.
 The original location of the monument is now part of the Princes Quay shopping centre.
-On 19 September 1925, the gardens were opened by Herbert Morrison and the monument was rededicated by the wife of Arnold Reckitt, Wilberforce's great-granddaughter.
+On 19 September 1935, the gardens were opened by Herbert Morrison and the monument was rededicated by the wife of Arnold Reckitt, Wilberforce's great-granddaughter.

 On 13 October 1952, the monument was designated as a Grade II listed structure, with Historic England noting that the monument represents "an early use of the commemorative column in England".

-In 2020, during the George Floyd protests in the United Kingdom, Professor Trevor Burnard, director of the Wilberforce Institute for the Study of Slavery and Emancipation at Hull College, defended the monument and stated that while other monuments were under review due to their subjects' connections to the Atlantic slave trade, Wilberforce stood in direct opposition to slavery and, according to Burnard, he "knew that Black Lives Mattered".
+In 2020, during the George Floyd protests in the United Kingdom, Professor Trevor Burnard, director of the Wilberforce Institute for the Study of Slavery and Emancipation at the University of Hull, defended the monument and stated that while other monuments were under review due to their subjects' connections to the Atlantic slave trade, Wilberforce stood in direct opposition to slavery and, according to Burnard, he "knew that Black Lives Mattered".

 Design

 The monument is made of ashlar blocks that form a fluted Doric column.
 This column stands atop a cubic plinth that is moulded with a plain cornice.
 At each corner of the top of this pedestal is acroteria and an urn.
 Each face of the plinth bears an inscription surrounded by a wreath, with those inscriptions reading "Erected by Voluntary Subscription", "First Stone Laid, 1 August 1834", "Negro Slavery Abolished, 1 Aug.
-MCCCXXXIV", and "Wilberforce".
+MDCCCXXXIV", and "Wilberforce".
 At the top of the column is a square capital carrying a corniced tholobate atop which a statue of William Wilberforce, carved out of gritstone, stands.
 The total height of the monument is approximately 110 ft.
-Historian Marcus Wood notes that the monument as a whole "mimics Nelson's column".
+Historian Marcus Wood notes that the monument as a whole "mimics" Nelson's Column.